KDAB/kuesa/README.md

+# DEPRECATED

+Kuesa Runtime 1.* is deprecated.
+It has been replaced by Kuesa Runtime 2 available [here](https://www.kuesa.com/).

 # Kuesa Runtime module for Qt 3D

 **Note**: The `master` branch contains the last stable release.
 The `dev` branch contain the upcoming release. `dev` might be in an unstable or even broken state during development.
 Please use [releases][github-release] or `master` to get a stable version.